 Analytics uses lots of cookies, and there's quite a lot of confusion about it.
 In the UK, the Information Commissioner has been quite clear that cookies used for this sort of purpose don't fall under any of the exemptions in the new rules (see the final question in 'Your questions answered'):

 "In practice we would expect you to provide clear information to users about analytical cookies and take what steps you can to seek their agreement.
-This is likely to involve making the argument to show users why these cookies are useful."
+This is likely to involve making the argument to show users why these cookies are useful."and then says:

 Now that should be OK, because Google Analytics really does use first party cookies - they are set by JavaScript that you include in your own pages with a scope that means their data is only returned to your own web site (or perhaps sites, but still yours).